nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 3. Marking an already completed order as completed.

     1. Prerequisites:
-        - Prerequisites: At least 1 order listed. <br>
+        - At least 1 order listed. <br>
-        - The first order's status is `completed`.
+        - The first order's status is `Completed`.

     2. Test case: `marko 1`<br>
        Expected: No order is marked as completed.
 Error details shown in the status message.
 Status bar remains the same.